pcardotatgit/lab_simulator-001/README.md

 This is actually a tiny web server that listen on http port 4000.
 This one is supposed to be installer into your laptop.

 The simulator exposes a Web GUI that is a network diagram we can interact with.
-And it manages interaction with your SecureX teanant.
+The simulator manages interaction with your SecureX tenant as well.

 ![](assets/img/0.png)

-This interface simulate an endpoint infection which create incidents and sightings into your SecureX Tenant.
-Exactly like what happen in real infections.
+This GUI simulates an endpoint infection which create incidents and sightings into your SecureX Tenant.
+Exactly like what happen with real infections.
+The same alerts are created within SecureX.

-The goal is to showcase endpoint infection without doing it with real attacks and malwares.
+The goal is to showcase endpoint infection safely without doing it with real attacks and malwares.

 ## Installation